 Depending on where you live, winter likely means homeowners and business owners are keeping their furnaces or central heat running constantly.
 That cost can add up quickly.
-If you’re looking for a way to keep your space warm without using an excessive amount of energy, you’ll want to check your insulation.
+If you’re looking for a way to keep your space warm without using an excessive amount of energy, you may want to consider having a spray foam insulation installation.
+You may also hire professional insulation services to check your home’s insulation materials.
 Keeping your home properly insulated might involve checking your attic or basement to make sure your insulation is still in good condition and doing its job well, repairing damage to walls and siding, or you even installing new windows.
 Doors and windows are responsible for a bulk of the heat loss in many buildings, so having energy efficient, double- or triple-pane windows and heavier doors will help minimize that loss.
 But short of replacing them completely, you could add a layer of plastic to your windows to help keep drafts away.

 Energy Saving Tip #5: